KhyeLerk/testAdes1/README.md

 - Starting to work on basic mobile data viewer
 - Finish basic concept on the algorithm for the problem
 - Complete project plan for 3 weeks
-- Found and started justification for existing wireframes for basic front-end data viewer
+- Found and completed justification for existing wireframes for basic front-end data viewer

 2. What did the team plan to do next week?
 - Complete project worksheet